akhiltiwari13/cv-gen/artifacts/input_markdown_resumes/real-akhil.md

 - Developed `.pcap`-based latency profiler for network observability.
 - Created compliant exchange gateways for MCX and NSE.
 - Rolled out real-time trading risk dashboards in collaboration with infra teams.
-- Implemented market data simulator for strategy testing by streaming market data into compressed binary files using zstd.
-Enabled replay by decompressing data in a streaming fashion.

 ### **Sr. Research Analyst – [Deqode](https://deqode.com/), Pune (May 2018 – May 2019)**